 If you are a man born before 6 April 1951 or a woman born before 6 April 1953, for a limited period you can top up your state pension by up to £25 per week.

 The cost varies according to age but, as an example, it would cost a 68 year old £4,135 to buy an extra £25 per week state pension.

-The new Pension Freedoms introduced in April of this year has created great opportunities for income flexibility and ultimately using your pension plan to benefit future generations.
+The new Pension Freedoms introduced in April 2015 has created great opportunities for income flexibility and ultimately using your pension plan to benefit future generations.

 If you are at or above age 55, you are affected and should seek advice.
 If you are below age 55 you need to understand the new rules to appreciate the attraction of contributing to a plan.